Login for Trustees and advisors

 • If you are asked to do this work on a voluntary basis and your salary/stipend isn’t covered elsewhere, we will pay these costs and extend the grant for the period of time you are away (again, we will review the situation towards the end of the project and net off the additional costs from any under-spend).

-If your grant was awarded prior to December 2017, you should continue to submit quarterly financial statements using this form.
+If your grant was awarded prior to December 2017 or is a Multiple PhD Studentship award, you should continue to submit quarterly financial statements using this form.
 Your university finance department may submit an invoice, but this must be accompanied by a completed financial statement.

-For grants awarded from December 2017, you will need to make your claim via the online Grants Management System.
-Claims are made using online Finance Reports.
-Please ensure that you download these instructions and pass them to the finance officer you named on your application.
+For grants awarded after December 2017, you will need to make your claim via the online Grants Management System.
+Claims are made using online claim forms.
+Please ensure that you download these instructionsand pass them to your finance officer.

 We appreciate that as projects progress, changes need to be made, for example to the methodology or to the composition of the research team.
 We encourage you strongly to let us know of any changes as soon as possible, rather than waiting for the next reporting period.
 We’ve listed below some of the frequent queries which are raised.
 Please note that all requests for a change to the grant must be made by the named Principal Investigator.